zippo761/blog_news/README.md

 ```
 $ sidekiq -C config/sidekiq.yaml
 ```
 Digest mailing job was test with gem letter opener and its good.
-Now setting delivery method  = :test
+Now setting delivery method  = :test <br>
 2) Visit http://127.0.0.1:3000/jobs/  for see control panel (only for admin).

 ### Edit post.